AI AGENTS

 Background

-AI actions lacked clarity and control
+AI actions lacked clarity, control, and trust

 AI agents in Superhuman could take actions like sending emails or creating calendar events, but the experience was constrained to a text-based chat interface.
 I identified a critical gap: users couldn’t confidently verify or adjust what the agent was about to do before execution.